InstaPy/InstaPy/README.md

 ```

 Will skip only users that have more than 1000 posts in their feed

+### Skipping user for private account, no profile picture, business account

 #### This is used to skip users with certain condition
 ```python